 One of the most common complaints we hear about dishwashers, besides that the dishwasher is not drying (which we've also written about), is that the dishwasher runs too long.
 This can be frustrating if you remember the way your old dishwasher used to churn through dishes!
 Thankfully, some dishwasher problems are easy to fix, depending on the cause.

 How Long Does a Dishwasher Run?

-Your dishwasher's manual should have lists of the cycles available and their expected times.
+Your dishwasher's manual should have lists of the cycles available and their expected durations.
 This manual is also a great reference for learning what the sometimes confusing cycle and option names actually mean--different brands will use different terms for things like a heavy-duty pots and pans cycle, a quick wash cycle, and various options.
 Generally, the more options you add on, like a high heat final rinse or "extra dry," the longer the cycle will take.
 Your dishwasher may wash more quickly if you select the automatic or sensor cycle and don't add on any extra options.

 Now you know what you should expect out of your dishwasher run times.
 If your dishwasher is running too long compared to what the manual says, or if you just want to speed up your dishwasher cycle, keep reading for our quick tips and fixes for a dishwasher running too long!